Russian given name: Before the Christian era

-Before adoption of Christianity till the end of the 10th century, eastern Slavs (ancestors of modern Russians, Ukrainians and Belarusians) used almost exclusively Slavonic names which were given at birth.
+Before the adoption of Christianity until the end of the 10th century, eastern Slavs (ancestors of modern Russians, Ukrainians and Belarusians) used almost exclusively Slavonic names which were given at birth.
 No distinction between first name and nickname was made during this period.
 Given names in Old East Slavonic language (nickname, epithet, handle) are similar to appellation after a particular episode.
 Pre-Christian names were used in Rus' several centuries after adoption of Christianity.
-They were commonly used alongside Christian names till the end of 17th century.
+They were commonly used alongside Christian names until the end of the XVII century.

 Old Slavonic names are exceptionally diverse.
-Dictionary of Old Slavonic names by N. M. Tupikov, printed in 1903, comprised 5300 masculine and 50 feminine names.
+The Dictionary of Old Slavonic names by N. M. Tupikov, printed in 1903, comprised 5300 masculine and 50 feminine names.
 Old Slavonic names fall in several categories: